 Pense (from Scots, meaning ‘thought’ or ‘mind’) is the Philosophy Society’s journal.
 Founded in 2011, it was intermittently published as the University of Edinburgh Philosophy Society Journal up to 2018/19.
 From 2019/20, it has been published as Pense and numbered as a new series.

 It is a place for student discussion and debate in written form, and for careful thought about issues that demand it from us, especially at this peculiar time in which ‘the demand to think about the events that engulf our lives, both recent and timeless, is becoming more pressing [and yet] there is an ever growing tendency not to think philosophically, and to brand philosophy as irrelevant or too complicated’, as the editor of the 2019/20 issue, Will Penkethman-Carr, puts it.
 In this spirit, Pense welcomes work on a wide range of philosophical topics and provides a platform for interested students to engage in philosophy through both original articles and discussion pieces.

-Submissions are open for the second volume of Pense until 1 February 2021.
-Papers on any philosophical topic not exceeding 3000 words in length can be sent to email@example.com.
+Submissions are normally open from September to February, with the journal considering papers on any philosophical topic not exceeding 3000 words in length.
+General queries can be sent to firstname.lastname@example.org.

 Pense 1 (2019/20) (available in paper form at Typewronger Books, 4a Haddington Pl., Edinburgh)